 ⚠️ Not all currency/subsidiary combinations are valid.
 The currency must be a valid consolidation root for the filtered subsidiary.
 Invalid combinations return INV_SUB_CUR (balance = 0).

-TIP - The best way to see which currencies are availabel for a subsidiary is use the task pane, selected a Subsidiary Context, and then select currency to see which currencies are available for the BalanceCurrency formula.
+Select a Subsidiary Context, and then select a currency to see which currencies are available for the BalanceCurrency formula.

 BALANCECURRENCY applies NetSuite's consolidation logic at the presentation layer.
 It does not override transaction posting logic or introduce alternate FX assumptions.